 Now type and you will see no symbols in the paragraph.
 Also there will be no space for symbols.
-(You can, however, switch symbols back on for any word - See section A4.3 Mixing symbol and text writing).
+However, you can switch symbols back on for any word - See section A4.3 Mixing symbol and text writing.

 A4.2 Seeing the meaning - the symbol chooser